 What Other Trackman Setup Requirements are there?

-Trackman also publish quite in-depth instructions about how to achieve the optimal lighting setup for an indoor simulator.
+Trackman also publishes quite in-depth instructions about how to achieve the optimal lighting setup for an indoor simulator.
 Check them out in the setup guides below.

 Here is a link to the Trackman 4 Indoor Setup Guide, showing you all about the space needed, calibration, lighting, and more.